Embroidery animals: update clothes with a hand-stitched lion

-Children will love this cheery embroidery animal motif – loop stitch a lion onto a favourite outfit, then use it to make matching plushie, too.
+Children will love this cheery embroidery animal motif – loop stitch a lion onto a favourite outfit, then use it to make a matching plushie, too.
 You can add the embroidery animal to the front of dungarees, as we have, or loop stitch it into a T-shirt, the pocket of a favourite pair of jeans or even a hat!
-We hope the include more embroidery animals here in the months to come – which embroidery animals would you most like to see?

 This brilliant loop stitch lion was originally published in Love Embroidery magazine issue 3.

 This embroidery animals projects uses loop stitch and chain stitch for the lion's mane, Split Stitch for the eyes, eyebrows and mouth, Satin Stitch for the nose and cheeks plus Backstitch for the forehead detail.
 For technique guidance, see our how to do Satin Stitch article, how to Backstitch and our how to do Chain Stitch tutorial.
 The plushie also includes French knots, Stem Stitch and Bullion knot details.
 For motor on these embroidery stitches, check out how to do Stem Stitch or visit how to do French knots and our Hand embroidery tutorial: Bullion knot.

 To work Loop stitch, bring your needle up on the design line then down a short distance along the design line, pulling the thread so it leaves a loop on the surface.
 Next bring the needle up again a little further back on the design line, so it sits between the loop you made with your first loop stitch.
 Take the thread back into the fabric on the design line, a short distance from the place it came out, and clear of the original loop.
 Make sure your loops are all the same size and that you place the stitches the same distance apart.

 - Children’s dungarees, pinafore or other piece of clothing with a pocket

 - Stranded cotton: blue, coral, grey, mint, yellow

 - Embroidery animals lion template